 I was astounded with his sudden choice of a random question.
 I sat down; he kept his gape fixed on the sea.
 I fumbled for words, “I….
 Ye….”
 “A draft constitution was prepared and submitted to the Assembly on 4 November 1947.
 It came into effect only on 26 January to honor the original 1930 declaration.”He stated.
 I knew that, I had read enough history to be acquainted with the meaning of the Republic Day.
 Nonetheless, I didn’t have the heart to stop him, and tell him that, thus I kept quiet.
 He continued, “This was the day, when our rights and duties were brought to a concrete form.
 It holds a lot of value in every Indian’s heart and mind, or let say, it should.
 Many great scholars and freedom fighters have put in their efforts to draft our Constitution….
 Freedom fighters….
 Freedom fighters…” He paused at that, and for the first time since I had seen him, I saw twinkle in his eyes.
 “Uncle, were you present, when our country got independence?”
 I asked, changing the course.
 He looked at me, narrowed his temple, studied me, and then suddenly smiled.
 The warmth that radiated from his smile, made me cold.
 How could a person with such warmness, remained apathetic most of the times, was what, I couldn’t fathom.
 I smiled back.
 “Oh child!
 Yes, I was very much alive when we got independence.
 I was thirteen years old, then.
 That day… it was such an electrifying day; I still remember it, quite vividly.”
 He said, but this time facing me.
 “Wow!
 Uncle, I’m sure that would have been an experience of a lifetime.
 I can’t even get myself to think, what it must have felt like.” excitedly, I said.
 “You know dear, my dad was a freedom fighter, and a close accomplice of Gandhiji.
 My dad used to take me to all the freedom movements he participated in.
 See, can you see this scar; I got that when one of those invaders, lathi charged on us, during one such freedom struggles.”
 He said.
 By now, we had intrigued many of the people who were seated on the nearby benches, by our conversation.
 “Sir, had you met Gandhiji?”
 A middle-aged woman asked.
 “Uncle, weren’t you scared?”
 Another, man seated opposite to us asked.
 “Uncle, there would have been so much blood-shed around, no?”
 Another woman asked.
 Uncle animatedly, answered all their questions, and shared more of his stories.
 He seemed a very different person then, to what I had anticipated first.

 “Uncle, it’s time for your medicines.”
 A boy interrupted our discussion; he seemed uncle’s house help.
 “Oh!
 I hate these medicines.
 Sorry folks, I’ll have to take my leave.”
 Uncle said to us, and got up.
 Even I got up.
 He suddenly turned towards me, looked at me earnestly, and asked, “What’s your name child?”
 “My name is Bindi, dear uncle.”
 I said, smilingly.
 He held my hands and said, “Bindi my child, too many people’s blood have been shed, so that you could breathe in this independent India, never forget that.
 In addition, too many minds were strained to make the constitution, so always respect it.”
 He said.
 “I always will, sir!”
 I said, sincerely.
 He smiled and started walking with the help of his walking stick.
 “Thank you, ma’am.”
 His house-help said.
 Confused I asked, “For what?”
 “Ma’am he hadn’t talked a word since three days.
-He is alone, he has lost his wife, children are busy earning money, grandchildren are away for studies, and there is no one to lend him ears in this posh area.
+He is alone, he has lost his wife, children are busy earning money, grandchildren are away for studies, and there is no one to lend him ears these days.
 You brought him back to life so, thank you for that.”
 He said.
 “Suresh, my boy, let’s go.”
 Uncle called.
 My heart cried.
 I didn’t know what to do, but I had to do something.
 I ran up to him and said, “Uncle… uncle…” I was panting.
 “Yes, my child.”
 He said.
-“I don’t know what your name is, but I am going to call you my, ‘Indian Uncle’, because you have earned the title of ‘Indian’; none of us have.
+“I don’t know what your name is, but I am going to call you my, ‘Indian Uncle’, because you have earned the title of an ‘Indian’; none of us have.
 Moreover, when will I next get to meet you, to discuss our constitution?
 I’m very intrigued to know the details of the same.”
 I said.
 He smiled, and I saw his eyes getting watery, but he pushed back the tears and said, “next Saturday, same time, same place.”
 He kept one of his hands on my head, blessed me, and left.

 I was profoundly touched that day.
 My heart sank, witnessing the condition of the person, who without fearing his death, had fought for this country.
 Today, none of those people for whom he had fought, were ready to hear him out.
 Old age was a condition graver than cancer, I learnt, that day.
 That day, I vowed to listen to my mom’s Republic Day story, until I got deaf.